kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 // EvictionRequestStatus represents the last observed status of the eviction request. type EvictionRequestStatus struct {
+    // Conditions can be used by interceptors to share additional information about the eviction
+    // request.
+    // +optional
+    // +patchMergeKey=type
+    // +patchStrategy=merge
+    // +listType=map
+    // +listMapKey=type
+    Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,8,rep,name=conditions"`

+	// Message is a human readable message indicating details about the eviction request.
+	// This may be an empty string.
+	// +required
+	// +kubebuilder:validation:Required
+	// +kubebuilder:validation:MaxLength=32768
+	Message string `json:"message" protobuf:"bytes,7,opt,name=message"`

 	// Interceptors of the ActiveInterceptorClass can adopt this eviction request by updating the
-	// ProgressTimestamp or orphan/complete it by setting ActiveInterceptorCompleted to true.
+	// ProgressTime or orphan/complete it by setting ActiveInterceptorCompleted to true.
 	// +optional
 	ActiveInterceptorClass *string `json:"activeInterceptorClass,omitempty" protobuf:"bytes,1,opt,name=activeInterceptorClass"`